zabbix/ansible-collection/roles/zabbix_agent/README.md

   **Zabbix agentd with certificate-secured connections.**
   1. When passive checks are enabled, the role attempts to apply **firewalld** rule to allow listening on Zabbix agent port (which defaults to `param_listenport = 10050`).
 Firewalld should be installed on the target machine or this step will be skipped.
   2. Same metadata as described in the [first example](#playbook-1).
-  3. When `cert` if specified in `param_tlsconnect` or `param_tlsaccept` source, the path to certificate files becomes mandatory.
+  3. When `cert` is specified in `param_tlsconnect` or `param_tlsaccept` source, the path to certificate files becomes mandatory.
 Check the configuration example below.
 We are pointing to "certs/" folder which holds the certificate files named according to the host inventory name.
   ```yaml
     - hosts: all
       roles: